OWASP/www-project-thick-client-application-security-verification-standard/document/1.0/04-TASVS-ARCH.md

 ### TASVS-ARCH-1.6 - Threat model updated regularly as part of a documented process within development team's SSDLC.

-The threat model should be updated regularly as part of a documented process within the development team's SSDLC.
+The threat model should be updated regularly as part of a documented process within the development team's secure software development lifecycle (SSDLC).
 This ensures that the threat model remains current and relevant as the thick client evolves and new threats emerge.
-Regular updates to the threat model help to ensure that the thick client remains secure and resilient to potential threats.
+Regular updates to the threat model help to ensure that the thick client design remains secure and resilient to potential threats.

 \newpage{}